-The following topic includes some of the common errors that users experience during the SaltStack Enterprise installation process and how to fix them.
+The following page includes some of the common errors that users experience during the SaltStack Enterprise installation process and how to fix them.

 Salt installation problems¶